MarcelineVQ/idris2-curl/README.md

 Idris2 Curl Bindings
 =====

-I really don't want to write my own HTTP just now so we'll use curl
+I really don't want to write my own HTTP lib, so here's curl.

-This is a package for deriving implementations of common functions and interfaces in [Idris2](https://github.com/idris-lang/Idris2).
-It's intended to alleviate the tedium of writing your own instances, especially for things like newtypes which is just a whole lot of copypasting of wrapping.
+This will provide the Easy interface of direct all-at-once actions and the Multi interface which exposes the full power of curl.

-It's pretty basic just now but so is elaborator reflection.
+Further this will provide methods to use curl as a replacement for Idris' `network` package when used for internet connections.

 Version
 -------